 - Full commercial usage

-- You get PNG and SVG files, plus color variations and branding extras (social media assets, email signature, letterhead)
+- You get PNG and SVG files, plus color variations and a branded email signature

 - No drag-and-drop editor (though there’s a reason for this)